- June 28, 2022

 So how do you decide whether to carry on trading when you’ve hit a certain level of profit.

-Even if you don’t have a daily profit target or set number of trades as we suggest with “Power Of Quitting“, the chances are you’ll have a figure you naturally become happy with or will at least start to seriously weigh the risk of taking another trade and the chance of losing what you’ve got.
-I know when I get to this stage my natural instinct is to keep trading.
+Even if you don’t have a daily profit target or set number of trades as we suggest with “Power Of Quitting“, the chances are you’ll have a figure you naturally become happy with.
+You may also get a “gut feeling” to keep pushing and it pays off.
+On occasion, you’ll make money and you will lose money.

 The issues which must be addressed in order to assess whether it’s a good idea to stop or continue trading are: